mr-shrayan/beeline-perceiver/README.md

 <h3>ALGORITHMS USED:</h3>

-BREADTH FIRST SEARCH: Breadth First Search - Simple & Efficient Guarantees Shortest Path.
+BREADTH FIRST SEARCH: Breadth First Search - Simple & Efficient Guarantees Shortest Path.<br>
-Best First Search - Faster, Heuristic-Heavy of A* Algorithm Does Not Guarantees Shortest Path.
+Best First Search - Faster, Heuristic-Heavy of A* Algorithm Does Not Guarantees Shortest Path.<br>
-A* - Combination of Dijikstra's and Breadth First Search Guarantees Shortest Path.
+A* - Combination of Dijikstra's and Breadth First Search Guarantees Shortest Path.<br>
-Dijikstra's - Father of PathFinding Algorithm Guarantees Shortest Path.
+Dijikstra's - Father of PathFinding Algorithm Guarantees Shortest Path.<br>
-Swarm Algorithm - Combination of Dijikstra and A* Does Not Guarantees Shortest Path.
+Swarm Algorithm - Combination of Dijikstra and A* Does Not Guarantees Shortest Path.<br>
-Convergent Swarm Algorithm - Faster, Heuristic-Heavy version of Swarm Does Not Guarantees Shortest Path.
+Convergent Swarm Algorithm - Faster, Heuristic-Heavy version of Swarm Does Not Guarantees Shortest Path.<br>
 Bidirectional Swarm Algorithm - Swarm From Both Sides Genrally, Does Not Guarantee the Shortest Path.
-But in this Implementation it will Find Shortest Path(May Be Not in some Cases)
+But in this Implementation it will Find Shortest Path(May Be Not in some Cases)<br>

 <h3>APPLICATIONS:</h3>